 Contact lens wearers typically seek medical help late, because they are used to minor irritations in the eye.
-Delay in diagnosis, especially in the case of acanthamoeba, can mean the difference between full recovery and vision loss.
+A delay in diagnosis, especially in the case of acanthamoeba, can mean the difference between full recovery and vision loss.

-Those who wear contacts only for exercise may be more at risk as they often are not as well versed in the rigors of contact lens hygiene.
+Those who wear contacts only for exercise may be more at risk as they often are not as well-versed in the rigours of contact lens hygiene.
 Infections occur in dailies as well as in monthly wear contacts.

-So the message is this.
-Contact lenses are not risk free and can cause loss of vision.
-Meticulous hygiene is essential to minimise risk of corneal damage.
+Contact lenses are not risk-free and can cause loss of vision.
+Meticulous hygiene is essential to minimise the risk of corneal damage.
 Wash and dry your hands when handling your contacts.
 Never wear your contacts when swimming or where there is a risk of getting splashes in your eye.
 If your eye is red or irritated remove your lens immediately.
 Seek professional optometric attention if the symptoms persist for more than 24 hours.
 Always be under the care of a good contact lens specialist and see them at least once a year.
 If you buy your contacts online make sure they are the exact ones prescribed by your specialist.
 Never reuse a disposable contact lens.
 Remember that Smile laser surgery is safer.

 Here is a full summary of risks associated with wearing soft contact lenses: